UberEclectic/skydio-skills/README.md

 ## Table of Contents

  - [Polygon Path](polygon_path.py): Fly a path in the shape of a user-defined polygon.
+ - [Property Tour](property_tour.py): Perform a series of cinematic motions to record a real estate video.
+ - [Roof Inspection](roof_inspection.py): Fly a configurable scanning pattern over the roof of a house.
  - [Security Bot](security_bot.py): Follow anyone that gets within range of a home point, then return.